FornaxAI/RNet/README.md

 ### Contact & Working with us

 Interested in working with us?
 Communicate directly to our Head Developer & CEO by clicking [here](https://www.linkedin.com/in/mustafaugurbaskin/)

+### Planned new features

+- Creating a GUI to show predictions around the car.
+- Training RNet with more data.
+- Working with companies interested in self-driving, lane assisting and autonomous delivery vehicle manufacturers.